 - Overly tired.

-Even if your baby passed their initial hearing screen, they still could develop hearing problems.
+Even if your baby passed the initial hearing screen, he or she still could develop hearing problems.
 This is known as acquired or progressive loss.
 Symptoms of hearing loss include:

 - Listens to noise at a high volume.

 - Why does my newborn baby need screening tests?

 - What are the risks of newborn screening?

 - Should I get additional screening for my baby?

 - What happens if my baby’s screening tests are positive?